 Judgments can be dangerous!
 Bank accounts can be attached.
 Wages can be garnished.
 Property can be seized.
 Judgments can be listed on the consumer’s credit reports and impact the ability to be approved for new credit.

 If you have been sued, contact a qualified consumer protection attorney to discuss your rights.

-Vehicle repossessions negatively affect your credit report.
+Vehicle repossessions negatively affect your credit report and lower your credit score.
 They can remain on your report for seven and a half years after the original delinquency date.
 The negative reporting could impact existing accounts by increasing interest rates or decreasing credit limits.
 The repossession could also affect your ability to be approved for new credit, whether you’re applying for a new credit card, car loan, or mortgage.

 Negative credit information may also impact your ability to be promoted or hired for a new job or get approved as a tenant for an apartment.
 The Fair Credit Reporting Act offers consumer protection for the accuracy, fairness, and privacy of reported information.
 You can get a FREE credit report every twelve months from Transunion, Experian, and Equifax.

 Steps to take

 If you are haunted by negative reporting from a vehicle repossession, take the following steps:

 - Gather your car loan and repossession documents